trail-of-forks/sigstore-conformance/README.md

   Sigstore infrastructure such as Rekor, Fulcio, etc. These tests should run against Sigstore staging and production infrastructure as well as custom built mock services to test atypical scenarios.

+### Vector

+This suite provides a granular look at client behavior.
+Specifically, it should answer questions such as:
+- How well does the client adhere to the specification?
+- Does the client correctly accept well-formed edge-case input?
+- Does the client correctly reject malformed input?
+- etc

+Some general testing principles for this suite are:
+- *Tests should target specific components.* This testing suite is not meant to exercise the whole client in tandem, but rather individual subsystems and their responses to input vectors.
+- *Tests should be lightweight.* Similar to the previous principle, we aim to scope these tests as restrictively as possible to enable fuzzing.

 ## Usage